Ergoline: Dopaminergic/antidopaminergic

 Ergolines, such as ergotoxin, have been reported to inhibit the deciduoma reaction, which is reversed through injection of progesterone.
 Thus, it was concluded that ergotoxin, and related ergolines, act via the hypothalamus and pituitary gland to inhibit the secretion of prolactin.
 Drugs such as bromocriptine interact with the dopaminergic receptor sites as agonists with selectivity for D2 receptors, making them effective in treating Parkinson's disease.
 While the part of the ergoline alkaloid structure responsible for dopaminergic properties has yet to be identified, some reason that it is due to the pyroleethylamine moiety while others assert that it is due to the indoleethylamine partial structure.

 Antidopaminergic ergolines have found use in antiemetics and in the treatment of schizophrenia.
 These substances are neuroleptic and are either an antagonist of dopamine at the postsynaptic level at the D2 receptor site or an agonist of dopamine at the presynaptic level at the D1 receptor site.
 The antagonist or agonist behavior of the ergolines are substrate dependent and mixed agonist/antagonist behaviors of ergoline derivatives have been reported.

 Serotonergic/antiserotonergic

 The primary challenges of developing serotonergic/antiserotonergic ergolines is attributed to serotonin, or 5-HT, acting on various distinct receptor sites.
 Similarly, ergoline alkaloids have been shown to exhibit both 5-HT agonist and antagonist behaviors for multiple receptors, such as metergoline, a 5-HT1A agonist/5-HT2A antagonist, and mesulergine, a 5-HT2A/2C antagonist.
 The selectivity and affinity of ergolines for certain 5-HT receptors can be improved by introducing a bulky group on the phenyl ring of the ergoline skeleton, which would prevent the interaction of ergoline derivatives with receptors.
 This methodology has been used to develop selective 5-HT1A and 5-HT2A ergolines in particular.

 Ergoline derivatives

-There are 3 main classes of ergoline derivatives, the water-soluble amides of lysergic acid, the water-insoluble ergopeptines (i.e., ergopeptides), and the clavine group.
+There are three main classes of ergoline derivatives, or substituted ergolines: (1) the water-soluble amides of lysergic acid (i.e., lysergamides); (2) the water-insoluble ergopeptines (i.e., ergopeptides); and (3) the clavine group.
+Only the lysergamides have been known to have psychedelic effects.